ehlesp/smallab-k8s-pve-guide/G025 - K3s cluster setup 08 ~ K3s Kubernetes cluster setup.md

     ~~~

     Notice the final line which says that the `log does not need rotating`.
 This means that, if you execute the same `logrotate` command but without the `-d` parameter, it won't rotate the log at this moment.

+## Enabling the `containerd.log` file's rotation

+There's another log in the K3s setup that for which you need also to configure its rotation, the file `/var/lib/rancher/k3s/agent/containerd/containerd.log`.
+Notice that it's an agent node log file, so you'll find it in all your nodes.
+It's logrotate configuration is essentially the same one applied for the `k3s.log`, and you should also apply this in **all** your cluster nodes.

+1. Create the file `/etc/logrotate.d/k3s-containerd`.

+    ~~~bash
+    $ sudo touch /etc/logrotate.d/k3s-containerd
+    ~~~

+2. Edit the `k3s-containerd` file by adding the following configuration block to it.

+    ~~~bash
+    /var/lib/rancher/k3s/agent/containerd/containerd.log {
+        daily
+        rotate 5
+        missingok
+        notifempty
+        dateext
+        compress
+        delaycompress
+    }
+    ~~~

+3. Test this new configuration.

+    ~~~bash
+    $ sudo logrotate -d /etc/logrotate.d/k3s-containerd
+    ~~~

 ## K3s relevant paths